 Susan races a K1 (individual kayak) boat with a rudder for steering.
 However due to her disability she is unable to use the foot controls connected to the rudder and has to steer using her paddle.
 A sprint racing kayak is propelled by a double-bladed paddle and is designed for straight line, flat-water racing.
 Sprint race distances include 200m, 500m, 1km, 5km and marathon races are distances over 10km.

-Susan has competed for Australia in K1 at four ICF World Paracanoe Sprint Championships and won a Bronze medal in 2015 and 2016.
+Susan has competed for Australia in K1 at six ICF World Paracanoe Sprint Championships and won a Bronze medal in 2015, 2016 and 2019.
 Paracanoe made its debut at the 2016 Rio Paralympic Games with the 200m K1 sprint race event.
 Susan won a Paralympic Bronze and was the first Australia in history to win a medal in Para-canoe at Paralympic level.

 Susan also takes part in team boat canoeing races and competes internationally with the Australian Team in an outrigger canoe with six people or OC6.
 Paddled in a similar way to the V1, except the OC6 has a team of five paddlers and one paddler at the back of the boat with the reasonability of steering.
 Sprint race distances are 500m in a straight line and 1000m with turns, and also marathon competitions of varying distances on open water.
 Susan and the Australian Team won two gold medals at the 2014 IVF Outrigger Canoe World Sprint Championships in Rio De Janeiro, Brazil.